specify/specify6/README.md

 * `ant make-jar-mac` - Assemble JAR file for Mac targets.

+* `ant generate-datamodel` - Generate
+  `config/specify_datamodel.xml`.
+This target is depended upon by the packaging targets and will be run automatically for packaging.
+It needs to be run manually, however, to permit Specify to run from within an IDE.

 * `ant run-specify-nonmac` - Execute the main Specify application for non Mac systems.

 * `ant run-specify-mac` - Execute the main Specify application on Mac systems.

-All build outputs will be found in the `build/` directory.
+All build outputs will be found in the `build/` directory except for `config/specify_datamodel.xml`.

 ## Packaging Specify 6